KaranSinghDev/KaranSinghDev/README.md

-<h1 align="left">Hey there! 👋 I'm a Computer Science student exploring AI, with a focus on Generative AI and real-world ML systems (MLOps).</h1>
+<h1 align="left">Hey there!👋, I'm Karan Singh, a Computer Science student engaged in AI, particularly in the areas of Generative AI and real-world machine learning systems (MLOps).</h1>

 ###